Abbon-Corporation/second-brain/README.md

-# A second brain project using PARA method + Periodical notes
+# A second brain project using PARA method + Periodic notes

 ## Feature
 - Jot down random things in daily note then use tags to group it